 In 1972, Terry Waite responded to an invitation to work as an International Consultant to a Roman Catholic Medical Order and moved with his family to live in Rome, Italy.
 From this base, he travelled extensively throughout Asia, Africa, North and South America and Europe both conducting and advising on programmes concerned with Institutional Change and Development, Inter-Cultural Relations, Group and Inter-group Dynamics and a broad range of development issues connected with both health and education.

 In 1980, he was recruited by the Archbishop of Canterbury and moved to Lambeth Palace, London where he joined the Archbishop’s Private Staff.

 In his capacity as Advisor to the Archbishop, Waite again travelled extensively throughout the world and had responsibility for the Archbishop’s diplomatic and ecclesiastical exchanges.
 He arranged and travelled with the Archbishop on the first-ever visit of an Archbishop of Canterbury to China and has responsibility for travels to Australia, New Zealand, Burma, USA, Canada, The Caribbean, South Africa, East and West Africa to name but a few places.

 In the early 1980s, Terry Waite successfully negotiated the release of several hostages from Iran, attracting worldwide attention.
 In 1983 he negotiated with Colonel Ghadafi for the release of British hostages held in Libya and again was successful.

-In January 1987, while negotiating for the release of Western hostages in Lebanon, Waite himself was taken captive and remained in captivity for 1,763 days, the first four years of which were spent in total solitary confinement.
+In January 1987, while negotiating for the release of Western hostages in Lebanon (which included the journalist John McCarthy), Waite himself was taken captive and remained in captivity for 1,763 days, the first four years of which were spent in total solitary confinement.